hchasestevens/xpyth/README.md

 # xpyth
-A module for querying the DOM tree and writing XPath expressions using Python generators.
+A module for querying the DOM tree and writing XPath expressions using native Python syntax.

 #### Disclaimer